robot5000-design/ms2/README.md

 First the program checks if a token exists already.
 The token ensures that question repetition does not occur during a session.
 This will have been retrieved from session storage on page load.
 If it does not exist the getToken function is run, which returns a Promise to get a new token through a new XMLHttpRequest.
-If this resolves successfully the getQuizData function is run.
-This function is a new XMLHttpRequest using the main quiz API URL with the token appended.
+If this resolves successfully, the getQuizData function is run.
+This function is a new XMLHttpRequest, using the main quiz API URL with the token appended.
 If data is returned it is passed to the checkToken function for validation.
-If the token is found to be invalid, expired (expires after 6 hours of inactivity) or exhausted (all questions for that topic have been presented), the main API returns different response codes.
+If the token is found to be invalid, expired (expires after 6 hours of inactivity), or exhausted (all questions for that topic have been presented), the main API returns different response codes.
 The checkToken function handles these.
-If the token is invalid or expired a new token is requested or if it is exhausted the token can be reset using a specific reset token URL.
+If the token is invalid or expired, a new token is requested, or if it is exhausted the token can be reset using a specific reset token URL.

-If there is a problem obtaining a token from the API a modal message is displayed to the user informing them of the error and that they can try again.
-Likewise, if there is a problem with the readyState or status of either of the XMLHttpRequests a modal message is displayed to the user informing them of the error and that they can try again.
+If there is a problem obtaining a token from the API, a modal message is displayed to the user informing them of the error and that they can try again.
+Likewise, if there is a problem with the readyState or status of either of the XMLHttpRequests, a modal message is displayed to the user informing them of the error and that they can try again.
 By way of validating the JSON data returned by the XMLHttpRequest, if there is a JSON parsing error the error is caught and alerted to the user by modal, with the option to try again.